-In this paper we will only focus on the algorithmic aspects of the problem of efficiently finding answers to keyword queries in XML documents, and we will not attempt a comparison of the quality of different query semantics.
+In this paper we will only focus on the algorithmic aspects of the problem of efficiently finding answers to keyword queries in XML documents. we will not attempt a comparison of the quality of different query semantics.

 Intuitively answering a keyword query according to the ELCA query semantics is more computationally challenging than according to the SLCA query semantics.
 In the latter the moment we know a node l has a child c which contains all keywords, we can immediately determine that the node l is not a SLCA node.
 However we cannot determine that l is not an ELCA node because l may contain keyword instances that are not under c and are not under any node that contains all keywords.
-Notice that given the same query, the size of the answers of the SLCA semantics because $slca(S_1, \ldots, S_k) \subseteq elca(S_1, \ldots, S_k)$.
+Notice that given the same query, the size of the answers of the SLCA semantics cannot be more than that of the ELCA semantics because $slca(S_1, \ldots, S_k) \subseteq elca(S_1, \ldots, S_k)$ .